-The Autumn=copper association is often extended to include clothing colours, skin undertones, and makeup colours.
+The Autumn copper association is often extended to include clothing colours, skin undertones, and makeup colours.
+This part is true.

 As Autumn starts phasing in, we move to Soft Summer.
 A little gold is added, in a quantity so small that it looks like neutral brown, not orange yet, not even amber.
-The blue undertone is taken out.
+The blue undertone is less than in True Summer.
 The colours appear to have a faint tan or a slight antiquing effect.

 Finally, True Autumn.
-NOW the undercurrent is truly orange.
-Not before.
+Now the undercurrent is truly orange.
 Brown, remember, is just dark orange.
 This is an orangey brown.
-It is in the skin.
-It is also in the eye colour.
+It is in the skin and the eye colour.